Monday, April 26, 2010

 “English Boy” was the lead track and only real hit, sidelined by the jazzy midsection, but those final guitar slashes moving into the piano truly show how much thought he’d put into it.
 It’s followed up by “Meher Baba M3”, one of three similarly-titled tracks from 1970 or so, albeit with modern-sounding drums added.
 “Let’s Get Pretentious” is somewhat self-defeating, but even casual listeners will recognize the core of “Who Are You” in “Meher Baba M4 (Signal Box)”.
 “Early Morning Dreams” is something of an advertisement for the grid discussed in the story, redeemed by wonderful Beach Boys-inspired bridges.
 “I Want That Thing” is a better rocker around the usual four chords, while “Outlive The Dinosaur” is right in line with the solo sound we’d come to expect from him, and a better statement of purpose than “Let’s Get Pretentious”.
 A link called “Flame (Demo)” doesn’t bode well for the complete version appearing later.

-“Now And Then”, “I Am Afraid” and “Don’t Try To Make Me Real” are an excellent trio of songs sadly interrupted by the constant dialogue.
+“Now And Then”, “I Am Afraid”, and “Don’t Try To Make Me Real” form an excellent trio of songs sadly interrupted by the constant dialogue.
 Things go downhill on “Predictable” (which is, unfortunately) and “Flame”, included as the “smash hit” performed by one of the characters and not featuring Pete at all.
 (This time the actors’ sniping is welcome.)
 “Meher Baba M5 (Vivaldi)” serves as a pleasant distraction, and “Fake It” is about half of another great song; the other half just doesn’t work.
 A reprise of “Now And Then” is used to further the plot, and a teaser of the “Baba O’Riley” demo coincides with the climax of Lifehouse, devilishly interrupted by a seven-minute reprise of “English Boy” as the credits roll.

 Pete Townshend Psychoderelict (1993)—2